-Three primary considerations must be considered for selecting the value of the output capacitor.
-The output capacitor determines the modulator pole, the output voltage ripple, and how the regulator responds to a large change in load current.
-Base the output-capacitance selection on the most-stringent of these three criteria.
+There are three primary considerations for selecting the value of the output capacitor.
+The output capacitor determines the modulator pole, the output-voltage ripple, and how the regulator responds to a large change in load current.
+Base the output-capacitance selection on the most stringent of these three criteria.